klassicstudios/SimplePresence/README.md

 [![Example2](https://i.imgur.com/pAjokj6.png)]()

+The trend arrow in the large image location will change based on the trend direction from Nightscout.
+You can also hover over the image to get a description of the speed of change (these values are pulled from the Deexcom "What do the arrows mean?" documentation provided with the Dexcom welcome package).

 ## Main
 SimplePresence's main/normal usage is for a custom rich presence.
 It supports images, captions, timestamps, and regular text.
 Start off by [following the setup guide](https://github.com/justdotJS/SimplePresence/wiki/setup).